Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

-In connection with $\cW$-spaces it is convenient to consider operads augmented over the Barratt-Eccles operad $\cE$, that is, equipped with a map of operas $\cD\to \cE$.
+In connection with $\cW$-spaces it is again convenient to consider operads augmented over the Barratt--Eccles operad $\cE$.
 The reason for this comes from the following lemma which is proved by an argument similar to that used in the proof of the analogous result for $\cI$-spaces \cite[Lemma~6.7]{Schlichtkrull-Thom_symmetric}.